 It’s true; people nowadays have their brand of work ethic.
 Unlike many, they tend to resent the idea of strict schedules and absolutes.
 Instead, they opt to work according to what inspires them the most.

 It does not imply that you should allow them to miss deadlines or concede to their direction for the project.
-However, what it means is that you should be mindful of how you communicate your direction.
+However, what it means is that you should be mindful of how you communicate your leadership.
 Also, under what guidelines you place them.